Is the soul immortal?

 Whose spirits ascend into heaven?
 Automatically those of all dead people?
 Perhaps, even though Stephen heavily prayed that Jesus would accept his life.
 Ecc 12:7, however, makes no difference as to who’s spirit may rise to heaven and who’s possibly may not.
 I studied questions related to this matter in my writings concerning the end-time.
 It turned out that God’s chosen ones are being tested and taught through suffering already during their lifetime.
 Heb 12:6 For the Lord disciplines the one he loves, and he punishes [Or whips] every son he accepts.” – Thus, they no longer need to participate in the trials of the end-times, but are ready for the resurrection when Christ comes.
 Their spirits have risen to heaven over the past two millenniums.
 What has happened to the spirits during that time?
 Have the spirits been in a conscious state during this time?
 That may be, though I’m not sure about it.
 If so, the spirits have yet received heavenly instruction for their future leadership role.
 Thus they have become refined and perfected as Christ’s co-partners in administration of the millennium kingdom.
 This is what Heb 12:23 says: “to the assembly of the firstborn who are enrolled in heaven, to a judge who is the God of all, to the spirits of righteous people who have been made perfect,” – The righteous spirits are in heaven with God.
 What happens to the spirits in heaven while awaiting the time when Christ will return to earth?
 The spirits will be perfected during this time!
 It means that they will be ready for the resurrection and ready together with Christ to take the rule of the world.
 The spirits in heaven together with the resurrecting spirits from the earth and they all meet Christ in the clouds.

 In the Bible there is only one point where the word immortal has been used; NASB 1 Tim 1:17 Now to the King eternal, immortal, invisible, the only God, be Honour and Glory forever and ever.
 Amen.
-KJV: Now to the King Eternal, immortal … The word immortal aphthartos occurs only once when speaking of God, but never in connection of the soul of man.
+KJV: Now to the King Eternal, immortal … The word immortal aphthartos occurs only once when speaking of God, but never in connection with the soul of man.

 Eze 18:4 Behold, they are all my souls.
 As the soul of the father, also the soul of the son, they are mine.
 The soul that sins, it shall die.
 Rom 6:23 For the wages of sin is death, but the free gift of God is everlasting life in Christ Jesus our Lord.